Towards Continual Reinforcement Learning: A Review and Perspectives: Looking Forward

 \subsection{Challenges and Open Problems}

-As we have repeatedly seen in this review, due to the lack of a concrete definition, and the extremely general nature of continual reinforcement learning, it still has a lot of unexplored potential.
+Due to the lack of a concrete definition and the extremely general nature of CRL, there is still significant unexplored potential to be addressed by future research.
 Moreover, there remain a number of open problems which come with their own challenges.
-In this section, we will discuss some of these fundamental challenges in more detail.\footnote{We note that here we only touch upon some open problems and refer the reader to \citet{schaul2018barbados} for more discussion on open problems in continual RL.
-We plan to revisit this discussion and incorporate more detailed discussion on those as well in later revisions of this draft.}
+In this section, we will discuss some of these fundamental challenges in more detail.\footnote{We refer the reader to \citep{schaul2018barbados} for more discussion on open problems in continual RL.}

-\paragraph{Inductive Biases.} There are without doubt many different perspectives within the community of AI researchers on how much and to what degree we should embed inductive biases in our agents even with regard to the quest of achieving general intelligence.
+\paragraph{Inductive Biases.} There are, without a doubt, many different perspectives within the AI community on how much and to what degree we should embed inductive biases in our agents.
 However, leveraging priors from the human learning process has enabled the field to make significant progress over time.
-Many real-world applications such as robot navigation and autonomous driving are tangible now only as a result of making assumptions around such priors.
+Many real-world applications such as robot navigation and autonomous driving are tangible now only as a result of making such assumptions

 In the context of a continual RL agent, this remains an open question and of greater significance.
-What utility an agent optimizes for over its lifetime is not immediately clear even for human learning. \cite{sutton2019bitter} argues that the most promise lies in leveraging computation, as opposed to leveraging human knowledge and inductive biases coming from this human knowledge. ``\textit{We have to learn the bitter lesson that building in how we think we think does not work in the long run.}"~\citep{sutton2019bitter}.
-To this end, potential directions aligned with this process of discovery through computation include: self-tuning approaches~\citep{MetaGrad,zahavy2020self}, end-to-end skill discovery~\citep{bacon2017option}, discovering RL algorithms~\citep{oh2020discovering}, learning what objective to learn~\citep{xu2020meta}, and other approaches moving more and more towards open-ended learning~\citep{wang2020enhanced}.
+What utility an agent optimizes for over its lifetime is not immediately clear even for human learning. \citet{sutton2019bitter} argues that the most promise lies in leveraging computation, as opposed to leveraging human knowledge and inductive biases coming from this human knowledge. ``\textit{We have to learn the bitter lesson that building in how we think we think does not work in the long run.}"~\citep{sutton2019bitter}.
+To this end, potential directions aligned with this process of discovery through computation include: self-tuning approaches~\citep{MetaGrad,zahavy2020self}, end-to-end skill discovery~\citep{bacon2017option}, discovering RL algorithms~\citep{kirsch2019improving,oh2020discovering}, learning what objective to learn~\citep{xu2020meta}, and other approaches moving more and more towards open-ended learning~\citep{wang2020enhanced}.